I am a police officer. What if I am wrongly accused of misconduct?

 - You may have to provide a fingerprint or be photographed

-- It’s often difficult to understand who may be at fault and whether a third-party can be held accountable.
-In general, civil law holds that if you are injured (or a surviving family member), you have a legal claim for recourse any time another party intentionally or negligently caused you harm.
-Intentional harm is much more obvious.
-But, negligent harm has many more nuances and may be more difficult to prove.
+It’s often difficult to understand who may be at fault and whether a third party can be held accountable for an accident.
+In general, civil law holds that if you are injured (or are a surviving family member), you have a legal claim for recourse anytime another party intentionally or negligently caused you harm.
+Intentional harm is much more obvious, but negligent harm has many more nuances and may be more difficult to prove.

-- Negligence is the most common civil suit filed.
-Many cases involve a vehicle accident, hazardous property, medical malpractice, or wrongful employment treatment..
-At Filicetti Law Office, P.A. you give you peace of the mind from legal counsel you can trust.
+Negligence is the most common civil suit filed.
+Many cases involve a vehicle accident, hazardous property, medical malpractice, or wrongful termination of employment.
+At Filicetti Law Office P.A., we provide legal counsel you can trust and peace of mind.
 We have handled hundreds of similar cases and are familiar with both the process and likely outcome.

 Most car accident claims can take several months to resolve.
+In addition to pain and suffering, we will ask for compensation for medical bills.
 You therefore need to have recovered from the injuries before negotiations can proceed.
 If a law suit is required, or if your injuries require long term care, the time it takes to resolve your case could extend.
-Contacting Filicetti Law Office, P.A. can speed up this process.
-You just focus on getting healthy – we’ll ensure you receive the best possible representation in the state of Idaho.
+Contacting Filicetti Law Office P.A. can speed up this process.
+You focus on getting healthy – we’ll ensure you receive the best possible representation in the state of Idaho.

 What is the common process in a civil suit?